zhtsu/zhtsu/README.md

 Hi there!
 I'm zhtsu

-- 🔭 Work as an Unreal Engine Developer
+- 🔭 Work as an game developer with Unreal Engine
 - 🌱 Currently learning Godot
 - 📺 Am an ACGNer
 - 🧂 Don't like black pepper